French grammar: 4. Inversion of verb and subject

-Finally, information questions in French may be formed by following the steps outlined above in one and two and additionally, inverting the subject and verb.
+Finally, information questions in French may be formed by placing the interrogative word at the start of the sentence, and inverting the subject and verb.
 This is typically the most formal form of question formation and is found in written and formal spoken French.
 As in yes/no question formation, if the subject is an unstressed pronoun, it switches places with the verb: